Sports in Houston: College sports

-Four Division I college athletic programs play within the city of Houston, and a fifth is located in the metropolitan area.
+Four NCAA Division I college athletic programs play within the city of Houston, with the University of Houston as the sole member of a Power Four conference.
+A fifth, Prairie View A&M University, is located in the metropolitan area.
 A new venue, TDECU Stadium, opened in 2014 on the University of Houston campus at the former site of Robertson Stadium.
-Other college sports facilities in Houston are the Fertitta Center and Rice Stadium.
+Other college sports facilities in Houston include the Fertitta Center and Rice Stadium.

 Annual events

 Houston hosts annual sporting events such as the PGA Tour's Houston Open, the college football Texas Bowl, and college baseball's Houston College Classic.
-Since 1971, Houston's two NCAA Division I FBS football teams, the Rice Owls and Houston Cougars have faced off in the annual Bayou Bucket Classic.
+Since 1971, Houston's two NCAA Division I FBS football teams, the Rice Owls and Houston Cougars, have faced off in the annual Bayou Bucket Classic.
 Since 1985, the Texas Southern Tigers and Prairie View A&M Panthers compete in the annual Labor Day Classic.

 Every June since 2012, the U.S. national rugby team has played an international match against a top European team at BBVA Stadium, breaking attendance records for rugby matches in the U.S. The U.S. Men's Clay Court Championships, an ATP World Tour 250 series tournament, has been held in Houston since 2001.

 From 1998 to 2001, the CART World Series held the Grand Prix of Houston auto race on downtown streets.
 CART's successor series, Champ Car, revived the race for 2006 and 2007 on the streets surrounding Reliant Park.
 The race was discontinued again in 2008, following Champ Car's merger with the rival IndyCar Series.
 The Grand Prix of Houston returned for the 2013 season.
 In motorcycling, the Astrodome hosted an AMA Supercross Championship round from 1974 to 2003 and the NRG Stadium since 2003.

 Several annual sporting events are no longer held in Houston.
 The Virginia Slims of Houston was a women's tennis tournament held from 1970 to 1995 as part of the WTA Tour.
-The final official event of the LPGA golf season, the LPGA Tour Championship, was held in Houston in 2009, but moved to Orlando, Florida in 2010.
+The final official event of the LPGA golf season, the LPGA Tour Championship, was held in Houston in 2009 but moved to Orlando, Florida in 2010.